-The HR Manager will assume responsibility under the direction of the Director of HR for the investigation into the allegations and ensuring that the process is adhering to the guidelines contained in the document 'Keeping Children Safe in Education 2021'.
-The HR Manager or the Director of HR will ensure that the employee is kept up to date at all times.
+The HR Manager will assume responsibility under the direction of the HR Lead for the investigation into the allegations and ensuring that the process is adhering to the guidelines contained in the document 'Keeping Children Safe in Education 2021'.
+The HR Lead will ensure that the employee is kept up to date at all times.